 First and foremost, camp is about our campers, so activities and trips are designed for them.
 You are assigned to lead or help lead the activities and trips on a weekly, and sometimes, daily basis.
 Based on your experience and interest, you will be assigned to both trip and in-camp program throughout the summer.
-Sanborn has a camper-driven program meaning, if the campers didn’t choose the activity or trip you prepared for, then you will be assigned to another great activity.
+Sanborn has a camper-driven program, meaning that if the campers didn’t choose the activity or trip you prepared for, then you will be assigned to another great activity.
 That said, many times it is the STAFF that gets campers excited about trips and in-camp activities.
 So if you really want to lead the hike or overnight you are assigned to-then we highly recommend you share that enthusiasm with the whole camp.
 If you are excited about a new program area, especially one you have gained experience with while at camp, you can simply express your interest and the Program Directors at both High Trails and Big Spring will make sure you have an opportunity to share that excitement with the campers!

 Time off works on a weekly rotational basis: one week you will have Friday night off starting at 5:30 p.m., and the next week you will be off Saturday afternoon and night starting at 1:00 p.m.
 These time off periods last til 8:30 a.m. the following morning.
 This rotation continues throughout the summer alternating Friday and Saturday time off periods.
 There are a few exceptions to this rotation based on camp schedule.
 In addition to weekly time off, each staff member receives an additional four 24 hour time off periods during the summer.
 These 24 hour periods occur between Monday-Friday in one, two or three day blocks.
 Each staff member also receives a day and a half of time off between sessions.